chasacademy-team8/homeautomation/docs/test.md

 - The system should be user-friendly and easy to configure.

 3.3 External Interface Requirements
-- **User Interface**: Simple configuration via Arduino serial monitor or an optional mobile app.
+- **User Interface**: Simple status updates on a LCD freom the system.
 - **Hardware Interfaces**: Arduino microcontroller, PIR sensor, fire sensor, RTC module, LED lights, and buzzer.

 3.4 System Features